Low-interest small-dollar loans for students, faculty, staff and family members.

 |Quick cash loan||Small-dollar interest-free loans to pay for emergency expenses.
 No minimum score required, but you’ll pay an application fee of $10 to $20, depending on how much you borrow.||$250–$500 (no more than 20% of your paycheck)||0%||Up to 4 months||None|

-Bill consolidation loansNYUFCU also offers what it calls “bill consolidation loans” — essentially a debt consolidation loan — which it advertises as separate from its personal loans.
+Bill consolidation loansNYU Federal Credit Union also offers what it calls “bill consolidation loans” — essentially a debt consolidation loan — which it advertises as separate from its personal loans.
 Here, you can borrow up to $45,000 with rates ranging from 10% to 17.5%.
-You have from 12 to 60 months to repay your bill consolidation loan.
+It also offers terms of 12 to 60 months to repay your bill consolidation loan.

 Eligibility requirements for bill consolidation loans are more strict than those for personal loans.
 To qualify, you need a credit score of at least 620 and a strong credit history.
-For loans of $10,000 or more, you’ll need a credit score of 740 or higher.
+And for loans of $10,000 or more, you’ll need a credit score of 740 or higher.

 What are the benefits of getting a personal loan from NYUFCU?

 - Low rates.
 Rates on NYUFCU personal loans stop where other short-term lenders start.
-Its secured options come with even lower rates and its quick cash loan doesn’t come with interest at all.
+Its secured options come with even lower rates, and its quick cash loan doesn’t come with any interest at all.